-The poem is written in free verse.
-It is presented in two stanzas one consisting of twenty one lines the other consisting eleven.
+A Far Cry from Africa is written in free verse.
+It is presented in two stanzas one consisting of twenty-one lines the other consisting of eleven.
 It does not follow a strict rhyming pattern, although end rhymes feature prominently throughout the poem.
 The effect of this is that the poem has a stilted, disjointed feel which mirrors the feelings expressed within the poem.
 The rhythm is also inconsistent, although the line lengths are similar the beats in each line alter which again adds to the sense of discord.
 The poem is deeply rooted in Africa.
 The language used helps to make the poem feel culturally African.

 ‘A Far Cry From Africa’ Title